SoyGema/Startcraft_pysc2_minigames/README.md

 The list shows the variables that you set in your minigame ( in this case a timer, a marine and a roach variable) in wich conditions are created in diferent scripts
 ![alt tag](https://github.com/SoyGema/Startcraft/blob/master/Images/Captura%20de%20pantalla%202017-09-08%20a%20las%2017.48.55.png)

+On the left side you can find the trigger list you might need for your map creation.
+In that list we define some as variables and another ones as visual script that will have a complete function.
+Common to all minimaps we have Init trigger, in wich we will setup initial conditions for the minimap .
+Top right to trigger list we will find trigger content , in wich we will expand options for init trigger to function.
+We will find 4 options common to all minimaps

+*Event : if we make right click we will check that TriggerAddEventMapInit , talking to inizialize map *Local Variables .
+Initialize variables to 0 in inizialization *Conditions.
+No conditions in start defined here *Actions .
+All the details for MapSetup .
+Lets pay closer atention to this.

+#### Action Triggers : defining functioning

+##### Init Trigger : defining inizialization

+We divide action triggers into different cattegories : map setup, scenario, Initial score and objetive.
+In the action triggers map setup we find at first Playable Space setup wich we must link to the terrain edition we made earlier , and set camera options in order to make the playable space camera setup accordingly
+Note that there you might find trigger conditions if/then/else: visual programming scripting for settle down map conditions.
+In this case we are stablishing the condition that if player 1 is distint from computer player, then Locks the camera in place for a player, causing the player to be unable to move the camera in any way -settle by cameraLockInputTrigger-.In other case reveals the specified region for the specified duration of time and increases velocity game.

 Startcraft dataset and AI research
 ## Another  Useful resources about Startcraft
 DeepMind paper